-So basically the very early universe, when most of the energy was in radiation, was decelerating.
-But the radiation's energy dropped more rapidly than the normal matter, and so later on the normal matter ended up dominating the energy in the universe.
+So basically the very early universe, when most of the energy was in radiation, was decelerating, But the radiation's energy dropped more rapidly than the normal matter, and so later on the normal matter ended up dominating the energy in the universe.
 The universe continued to decelerate, but more slowly.
 As time moved on, the normal matter continued to get more and more dilute, its energy dropping more and more, until the originally much smaller (but not decreasing!) energy density in dark energy came to dominate.
-When the dark energy became to dominate, as it did one billion years ago, the rate of deceleration reversed.
+When the dark energy became to dominate, as it did one billion years ago, the rate of deceleration slowed down dramatically, then reversed.

 Beckwith [9] specifically plotted when the deceleration of the universe switched sign, which happened one billion years ago.
 As the rate of deceleration became negative one billion years ago, this signified reacceleration of the universe.
-As Beckwith [9] put in the Journal of cosmology (2011), the sign change in deceleration of the universe was consistent with what is known as massive gravitons, i.e. 4 dimensional gravitons having a rest mass of the order of $10^{-62}$ grams (or even smaller)
+As Beckwith [9] stated, the sign change in deceleration of the universe was consistent with what is known as massive gravitons, i.e. 4 dimensional gravitons having a rest mass of the order of 10^{-62} grams (or even smaller).
+A very low mass for a hugely important speed up.